packmule/packmule/docs/packs/asset-map.md

 ## Usage

-The `AssetMapPack` is best used in combination with the Packmule `hash` option.
+The `AssetMapPack` is best used in combination with the packmule `hash` option.

 **Example**